glenvasa/Travel-Companion/README.md

 ## Technical Information

-- Multiple page application developed with HTML, CSS, and JavaScript utlizing axios for HTTP calls to Hotels API (RapidApi.com).
+- Multiple page application developed with HTML, CSS, and JavaScript utilizing Axios for HTTP calls to Hotels API (RapidApi.com).
-- Homepage offers dropdown menu containing ten web fonts (imported from Gooogle Fonts) that dynamically sets all fonts for the website upon user selection.
+- Homepage offers dropdown menu containing ten web fonts (imported from Google Fonts) that dynamically sets all fonts for the website upon user selection.
 - Entry form requires user to enter valid firstname/lastname (only letters allowed) and email address (must contain "@" and ".") which are validated using regex code.
 - Destination Page allows user to enter city or city/state combination after which two api calls are made to retrieve data.
 The first, to obtain the city id based on user entry; the second, to obtain a list of twenty-five (25) hotels/motels in close proximity to the user's selection.